everbarry/DiscordActivatedDeadman-sSwitch/README.md

-# DiscordActivatedDeadman-sSwitch
+# Discord Activated Deadman's Switch
-deadman's switch that encrypts files with password if you dont type a command in discord for some time

-functional discord bot that when run starts a timer and if you dont message the password in a discord server it encrypts a file/folder with a password with pyAesCrypt
+deadman's switch that encrypts files with password if you dont type a command in discord for some time functional discord bot that when run starts a timer and if you dont message the password before time runs out, in a discord server, it encrypts a file/folder with a password with pyAesCrypt

 Bot commands: